IF’s Advisory Board Members:

 Ashley Seager was the Economics Correspondent for The Guardian from 2005 to 2010 covering the British and global economies as well as trade and debt relief issues.
 Before joining The Guardian, Ashley worked for 14 years at Reuters.

 Kirsty Schneeberger MBE runs Think 2050, an advocacy platform for younger and future generations.
 Prior to this, she was the Co-ordinator of the Youth Advisory Panel at the Department of Energy and Climate Change as well as Co-ordinator of the UK Youth Climate Coalition, having led many youth delegations to UN Framework Convention on Climate Change conferences.

 James Sloam in senior lecturer in politics at Royal Holloway (University of London), were he is also co-director of the Centre for European Politics.
 James’ research focuses on young people’s politics in Britain, the European Union and the United States.
 He has published widely in this area, and recently edited a special issue of Parliamentary Affairs on ‘Youth, Citizenship and Politics in Britain’ (2012).
 James is the convenor of a new (in 2013) Political Studies Association specialist group on young people’s politics.

 Professor Joerg Tremmel

-Professor Tremmel is Professor at the University of Tuebingen, having previously been a visiting Lecturer at several universities in Germany, including the University of Stuttgart, and a Research Fellow at the London School of Economics.
+Joerg Tremmel is Professor at the University of Tuebingen, having previously been a visiting Lecturer at several universities in Germany, including the University of Stuttgart, and a Research Fellow at the London School of Economics.
 He was Director of the Foundation for the Rights of Future Generations from 2001 to 2008, and is the editor-in-chief of the peer-reviewed journal Intergenerational Justice Review.